-The fireplace glass may become sooty even when using dry wood with a moisture content of 15 - 20%.
-Regular cleaning with damp paper is usually sufficient to keep it clean.
+The glass may become sooty with use, even if the stove is lit with dry wood with a moisture content of 15 - 20%.
+Regular cleaning with dry paper is usually sufficient to keep it clean.
 If the soot has been on the glass for a long time, dip the damp paper into the soft, none abrasive ashes and wipe clean.
 Ash and water will remove the soot.
 This is the only cleaning method we recommend.
 Detergents and special soot removes/fireplace glass cleaner are available from supermarkets, DIY shops and local stove dealer, we do not recommend these.
 Never use cleaning agents that contain abrasives or that have a corrosive effect on printed or painted glass.
 These may damage the glass/paintwork.
-Never use cleaning agents that contain sodium hydroxide.
-These have a corrosive effect on sealing strips.
+Do not use cleaning products containing sodium hydroxide because of their corrosive effect on sealing strips.

-When emptying the ash-pan, ensure that there are no glowing embers.
-The ash must be stored in a fireproof container with a lid for at least one week before being disposed of.

-Also clean inside the area where the ash-pan is located, otherwise spilled ash can prevent the ash-pan from being fully inserted.

-The grate and other cast iron components in the firebox can be cleaned using a wire brush.

-From a combustion point of view it is important to check gaskets, because worn gaskets hinder combustion when the stove/insert draws "extra air".

-Painted parts of the fireplace can be cleaned using a damp cloth, with a small amount of detergent, if necessary.
+- When emptying the ash-pan, ensure that there are no glowing embers.
+The ash must be stored in a fireproof container with a lid for at least one week before being disposed of. - Also clean inside the area where the ash-pan is located, otherwise spilled ash can prevent the ash-pan from being fully inserted and prevent the fireplace door from being closed properly. - The grate and other cast iron components in the firebox can be cleaned using a wire brush. - It is important from a combustion point of view to check gaskets, as worn gaskets hinder combustion when the stove draws "extra air". - Painted parts on the stove can be cleaned using a damp cloth, with a small amount of detergent, if necessary.
 Damage to painted parts, e.g. small scratches, can be rectified with Contura touch-up paint.
-Contact your dealer.

-As there is a constant large flow of air through the fireplace, as cold room air is drawn in and hot air released, dust can collect behind and under the fireplace.
-Therefore, these areas should be regularly cleaned.

-Parts located near the actual seat of the fire may require replacing.
-Examples of such parts are the firebox panels and grate.
-The service life of these parts depends on how much and how the fireplace is used.

-Only use spare parts recommended by Contura.
+Contact your dealer. - As there is a constant large flow of air through the stove, as cold room air is drawn in and hot air released, dust can collect behind and under the stove.
+Therefore, the areas under and behind the stove should be regularly cleaned. - Parts located near the actual seat of the fire may require replacing.
+Examples of such parts are the hearth surround and grate.
+The service life of these parts depends on how much and how the stove is used. - Only use spare parts recommended by Contura.

+Managing waste

+The stove packaging is cardboard, wood and a small amount of plastic.
+The materials must be sorted and recycled.